henkealg/genghis/README.markdown

-# This is Genghis, Ported for PHP7
+# This is Genghis, ported for PHP7
 ### With the latest PECL MongoDB driver extension

-This version of the Genghis app has been ported from the old deprecated Mongo PHP extension to the new MongoDB extension, adding support for PHP7.
-This version can also run on PHP5.6.
+This version of the Genghis app has been ported from the old deprecated [Mongo PHP legacy extension](http://php.net/manual/en/book.mongo.php) to the new [MongoDB extension](http://php.net/manual/en/set.mongodb.php), adding support for PHP7.X.
+This version can also run on PHP5.6. **Note.** The Mongo legacy extension is no longer supported with this version.

 This version also includes the unchanged state of the Ruby version.

 ### Updated installation requirements (PHP version)